Port Richmond, Philadelphia: Principal thoroughfares

-The main thoroughfares of Port Richmond are Allegheny Avenue, running east/west, Richmond Street and Aramingo Avenue, both running north/south.
+The main thoroughfares of Port Richmond are Allegheny Avenue, running east–west, Richmond Street and Aramingo Avenue, both running north–south.

 Allegheny Avenue is the location of the largest Catholic church in the area Nativity B.V.M. as well as Our Lady Help of Christians Church.
 Their children, along with St. Adalbert's attend Our Lady of Port Richmond Regional Catholic School.

 Richmond Street, south of Allegheny Avenue, runs parallel to Interstate 95 and contains a large number of Polish shops which serve the local Polish community.
-Krakus supermarket is shown in the photo at right.
-Syrenica, a Polish restaurant, is located across the street from Krakus.

 Italian and Polish bakeries bake fresh bread and various traditional pastries and meats.
-A small luncheon restaurant called "Kitty's" (formerly "Rats") features a collage of pictures that splash the walls with the history of the neighborhood.
-It is located on the corner of Salmon and Somerset streets.

 Port Richmond is also historically noted for the trolley tracks that run down Richmond Street (see photo at top of page) along the Delaware River.
 The trolleys have recently been restored and are running again.